Igman: Skiing and hiking

-Igman is nowadays a popular destination for mountain-biking, hiking and skiing.
+Igman is a popular destination for mountain-biking, hiking and skiing.
 Skiers will find -apart from 2 baby lifts- a single major skilift at Malo Polje that will bring them to 1490 m with a single descent piste of 1.6 km red/bleu with a black split-off of 0.2 km.
 Mountain bikers will find a vast network of forest roads on Igman.
-The steep north-eastern slope of Igman is especially popular with the mountain bikers, who use the former wartime supply road to climb from Hrasnica up to an altitude of 1250 m, and then descend with some bravura via a hiking trail.
+The steep north-eastern slope of Igman is popular with mountain bikers, who use the former wartime supply road to climb from Hrasnica up to an altitude of 1250 m, and then descend with some bravura via a hiking trail.
 This hiking trail connects the village with the main mountain hut in the area: Hrasnički Stan.
 Another trail leads from Hrasnica to the Memorial for the deceased American diplomats and the memorial plaque for the French military fallen on this road and ends also at Hrasnički Stan.
 From there other trails lead to the mountain hut at Malo Polje proceeding further east towards the Javornik mountain hut.